 Karni Mata Temple

 India can be a strange country to an outsider, especially considering we Indians dedicating temples to cows, snakes, rats etc. One such temple is in Bikaner, Rajasthan.
 The Karni Mata Temple is home to about 20,000 happy rats who are fed by the devotees who come to seek blessings.
 Legend has it that Karni Mata’s stepson drowned in Kapil Sarovar.
 In spite of begging Yama (the god of death) to give her son back, Karni Mata’s prayers remained unanswered.
 Eventually, Yama capitulated and agreed to Karni Mata’s wishes.
 However, as always, this came with a caveat- all her children including the stepson would be born as rats.
 Rats freely roam in the compound of the temple and are considered very auspicious.
-Get a taxi service in Jaipur to help you get to the temple.
+Get a tempo traveller in Jaipur on your family holiday to get to the temple.

 Hope you enjoyed reading this article.
 Tell us which one caught your attention the most!